joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/02/opinion/contributors/job-search-reader-callout.html

 **Stephen Curry and Li-Ning: What to Know About N.B.A.
 Star’s Deal With Chinese Sneaker Company**\
-`The agreement, which includes plans for sportswear and athleisure products, and stores across the United States and China, is the latest example of an N.B.A. star signing with a Chinese brand.`\
+`The agreement, which includes plans for sportswear and athleisure products, and stores across the United States and China, is the biggest involving an N.B.A. star and a Chinese brand.`\
 https://www.nytimes.com/2026/06/02/world/asia/stephen-curry-li-ning-shoe-deal-china.html

 ****\